aJimenez19037/my-coe332-hws/homework05/README.md

 $docker pull antjim19037/iss_tracker:hw05
 ```

-We will then build the image:
+We will then build the image.
+Ensure that this is done within the directory with the Dockerfile and the python script:

 ```
 $docker build -t antjim19037/iss_tracker:hw05 .